 Recurring deposits are available in different types, each suitable for persons with different financial plans.
 However, there are some recurring deposit types that are provided by most of the banks in India.
 Below given is the list of such RD types:

-NRI/NRE Recurring Deposit Account: Banks also provide the non-residential Indian with options to open a recurring deposit with NRE/NRO Recurring deposit account.
+5. NRI/NRE Recurring Deposit Account: Banks also provide the non-residential Indian with options to open a recurring deposit with NRE/NRO Recurring deposit account.
 NRIs can earn a substantial rate of interest and can make huge savings with small monthly investments.
 They can choose from either NRE or NRO accounts.
-Let’s have a look at what kind of account are these:
+Let’s have a look at what kind of accounts are:

 A recurring deposit account can be opened through both online and offline methods.
 You can open an RD account by visiting your nearest bank/post office and filling up the account opening form along with some other formal documents like PAN Card & residential proof.
 The online method is applicable when you are an existing customer of the bank you want to open an RD account with.